-Vetting horses for sale prior to purchase is important and something Horse & Hound would always recommend before buying any horse or pony.
+Vetting horses for sale prior to purchase is important and something Horse & Hound would always recommend before paying for any horse or pony.

 When having a potential horse vetted:

-- If you possibly can, it is worth being present at the vetting so you can see the vet’s reactions and talk to him/her as they goes through the different stages.
+- It is worth being present at the vetting so you can see the vet’s reactions and talk to him/her as they goes through the different stages.

 - Ask the vet to give a rough estimate of the horse’s age and see if it matches up to what the seller has said.